infinicam/infinicam-samples/src/ogltexture/README.md

 1. Connect INIFINICAM UC-1 to your Windows PC with USB-C cable.
 2. Launch opengltexture.exe in the bin folder.
 3. The application will show the live output of the camera in a window.
-4. Click the right menu to select the different shader
+4. Click the right menu to select the different shader.
-5. To exit, hit ESC key after focusing to the live window.
+5. To exit, press the [ESC] key after focusing to the live window.

-#### developed by: Photron Ltd.
+#### Developed by: Photron Ltd.